spamhaus/rspamd-dqs/README.md

 ## Support and feedback

 We would be happy to receive your feedback!
-If you notice any problems with this installation, please open a Github issue and we'll do our best to help you.
+If you notice any problems with this installation, please use your Spamhaus portal account to reach out or fill out a contact form here

 Remember that we are only going to support the latest version, so before opening an issue, please be sure to be running the up to date code from this Github repository.